Information about erection problems

 - Tadalafil: The active ingredient of Cialis.
 It is the same medication as Cialis only without the Cialis brand name and therefore significantly cheaper.

 - Spedra: The fastest acting medication, Spedra can take effect within 15 minutes.

 Erection problems can often be caused by an underlying health condition.
 Therefore you should always consult a doctor if you experience erectile dysfunction as it could be part of a much wider problem.
 Physical causes can include narrowing of blood vessels, nerve damage, and unhealthy lifestyle factors.
-Some conditions that might cause erectile problems include:
+The following causes are explained in greater depth:

 Narrowed blood vessels make it harder for blood to reach the penis and thus gain an erection.
 Many conditions can cause narrowed blood vessels such as high blood pressure, cholesterol and diabetes.
-Heart conditions like angina or atherosclerosis (hardening of the arteries) can also cause erection difficulties.
-The same hardening that occurs in the heart’s blood vessels also occurs in the blood vessels of the penis.
+The same narrowing that occurs in the heart’s blood vessels also occurs in the blood vessels of the penis.
 Erectile dysfunction can be the first sign of these conditions - so always get tested for them, especially if you’re over 40.

 With hormonal imbalances, a man maywill often feel unwell in other ways i(such as weight fluctuation) in addition to experiencing erection problems.
 A low libido is another common sign.
 Sometimes erectile dysfunction is the only symptom of a hormonal problem.

 Many conditions affect the nerve supply.
 Sufferers of spinal trauma, paralysis paraplegics or men with more widespread nerve problems such as Parkinson’s or Multiple Sclerosis can often experience erection problems.
 In such cases the nerve problem is obvious before the ED is noticed.
 Certain operations require the cutting of nerves, which subsequently can affect your erection.